taishi-i/awesome-ChatGPT-repositories/README.md

  * [llm-inference](https://github.com/aniketmaurya/llm-inference) - Large Language Model (LLM) Inference API and Chatbot
  * [GPT4Tools](https://github.com/stevengrove/gpt4tools) - GPT4Tools is an intelligent system that can automatically decide, control, and utilize different visual foundation models, allowing the user to interact with images during a conversation.
  * [Ultimate-ChatGPT](https://github.com/imabutahersiddik/ultimate-chatgpt) - The Ultimate ChatGPT is an AI-powered virtual assistant designed to provide an enhanced writing and problem-solving experience.
+ * [wechat-gptbot](https://github.com/iuiaoin/wechat-gptbot) - A wechat robot based on ChatGPT with no risk, very stable! 🚀

 |Name|GitHub Stars|Language|License|